jj358mhz/pi-pihole/keepalived/README.md

 ## Configuration

-2. Now we will add the keepalived configuration on the first Pi-hole machine, the Master/Active server.
+2. Now we will add the keepalived configuration on the Master/Active Pi-hole server.
 You can copy the version `pihole1_keepalived.conf` from the git repo

 ```bash
 sudo nano /etc/keepalived/keepalived.conf
 ```

-3. Now we will add the keepalived configuration on the first Pi-hole machine, the Slave/Backup server(s).
+3. Now we will add the keepalived configuration on the Slave/Backup Pi-hole machine server(s).
 You can copy the versions `pihole2_keepalived.conf` and/or `pihole3_keepalived.conf` from the git repo

 ```bash